 The largest area of uncertainty over the previous years has been the transition to locally retained business rates.
 Reductions in rates caused by economic downturn or growth in successful valuation appeals (some of which go back to 2010) can increase significantly uncertainty of income.
 Various government initiatives to help businesses with their non-domestic rates increase this uncertainty.
-Further-more the operation of the Nottinghamshire Business Rates Pool adds a layer of complexity to the calculation of likely cash flows in each accounting period.
+Furthermore, the operation of the Nottinghamshire Business Rates Pool adds a layer of complexity to the calculation of likely cash flows in each accounting period.

-There is an inherent risk in estimating business rates income because of (a) the time lag of 18 months between budgeted and actual income received and (b) the operation of the funding system and the business rates pool.
-The final outturn will be known after 31 March 2021.
+There is an inherent risk in estimating business rates income because of the time lag of 18-months between budgeted and actual income received and the operation of the funding system and the business rates pool.
+The final outturn will be known after 31 March 2022.

-The need to develop the business rates base across the borough will become more important for the Council.
-The Nottinghamshire authorities are part of a business rates pool.
-This allows business rates income that would otherwise have been returned to Central Government to be retained within the county and provides a safety net for authorities whose income falls below a defined level.
+The need to develop the business rates base across the Borough has become more important for the Council.
+The Nottinghamshire authorities are part of a business rates pool that allows business rates income that would otherwise have been returned to central government to be retained within the county and provides a safety net for authorities whose income falls below a defined level.

-The current business rates retention scheme sees 50% of the business rates collected retained by the precepting bodies and 50% returned to Central

-Government.
-The Government had announced plans to move towards 75% local retention of business rates from 2020/21, but this will not take place, as the Fair Funding Review has not yet been completed.
-It has been confirmed that the current business rates pool will continue in 2021/22.
+The current business rates retention scheme sees 50% of the business rates collected retained by the precepting bodies and 50% returned to central government.
+The government had announced plans to move towards 75% local retention of business rates from 2020/21, but this did not take place.
+The Fair Funding Review has not yet been completed and is expected in Spring 2022.
+It has been confirmed that that the current business rates pool will continue in 2022/23.

-The Government will be undertaking a "fair funding" review to accompany the move towards 75% business rates retention.
+The government will be undertaking a Fair Funding Review to accompany the move towards 75% business rates retention.
 It is not possible at this stage to profile what, if any, impact this may have upon the Council.
 However, it would appear that priority in any redistribution exercise is likely to go to those authorities with social care responsibilities.
-The Fair Funding Review has not been completed, and the current business rates retention will continue in 2021/22.
-It is not yet clear when any new proposals arising from the fair funding review are expected to be issued and consulted upon.
+The Fair Funding Review has not been completed, and the current business rates retention will continue in 2022/23.
+It is expected that any new proposals arising from the fair funding review are expected to be issued and consulted upon during spring 2022.